The Signs Behind Trigger Finger

 Possible treatment methods?

-To eliminate the swelling and catching/locking, allowing full, painless movement of the finger or thumb.
+The goal is to eliminate the swelling and catching/locking, allowing full, painless movement of the finger or thumb.

 - Night splints